joaopauloschuler/neural-api/README.md

 * `TNNetLayerStdNormalization` (input/output: 1D, 2D or 3D).
 * `TNNetLocalResponseNorm2D` (input/output: 2D or 3D).
 * `TNNetLocalResponseNormDepth` (input/output: 2D or 3D).
 * `TNNetRandomMulAdd` (input/output: 1D, 2D or 3D).
-Adds a random multiplication and random bias (shift).
+Adds a random multiplication (scale) and a random bias (shift).
 * `TNNetChannelRandomMulAdd` (input/output: 1D, 2D or 3D).
-Adds a random multiplication and random bias (shift) per channel.
+Adds a random multiplication (scale) and random bias (shift) per channel.

 ### Concatenation, Summation and Reshaping Layers
 * `TNNetConcat` (input/output: 1D, 2D or 3D).
-Allows concatenating the result from previous layers.
+Allows concatenating results from previous layers.
 * `TNNetDeepConcat` (input/output: 1D, 2D or 3D).
-Concatenates into the Depth axis.
+Concatenates into the depth axis.
 This is useful with DenseNet like architectures.
 * `TNNetIdentity` (input/output: 1D, 2D or 3D).
 * `TNNetIdentityWithoutBackprop` (input/output: 1D, 2D or 3D).
 Allows the forward pass to proceed but prevents backpropagation.
 * `TNNetReshape` (input/output: 1D, 2D or 3D).
 * `TNNetSplitChannels` (input: 1D, 2D or 3D / output: 1D, 2D or 3D).
-Splits layers/channels from input.
+Splits layers/channels from the input.
 * `TNNetSum` (input/output: 1D, 2D or 3D).
 Sums outputs from parallel layers allowing ResNet style networks.

 ### Layers with Activation Functions and no Trainable Parameter